Pacific University

-Pacific University is a private university in Forest Grove, Oregon.
+Pacific University is a private university in Forest Grove, Oregon, United States.
 Founded in 1849 as the Tualatin Academy, the original Forest Grove campus is 23 mi west of Portland.
-The university maintains three other campuses in Eugene, Hillsboro, and Woodburn, and has an enrollment of more than 4,000 students.
+The school maintains one other campus, in Hillsboro, and an office in Portland, and has an enrollment of more than 3,000 students.
+The university has Oregon's only optometry school, and offers doctorates in 14 programs.
+Pacific competes in NCAA Division III as part of the Northwest Conference, with its teams known as the Boxers.